-The test track surface shall be watered at least half an hour prior to testing in order to equalize the surface temperature and water temperature.
+The test track surface shall be watered at least half an hour prior to testing in order to equalise the surface temperature and water temperature.
 External watering should be supplied continuously throughout testing.
-For the whole testing area, the water depth shall be 1.0 ± 0.5 mm.
+For the whole testing area, the water depth shall be $1.0 \pm 0.5$ mm, measured from the peak of the pavement.

-The test track should then be conditioned by conducting at least ten test runs with tyres not involved in the test programme at 90 km/h.
+The test track should then be conditioned by conducting at least 10 test runs with tyres not involved in the test programme at 90 km/h.